Isma-GoPo/Physics_simulator-Point_particles/docs/roadmap.md

 # Roadmap
 This is the roadmap of this repository.
 The features I want to be adding in a future.

-## Config objects for simulation and plotting
+## Simplify particle
-- [ ] Add Config objects for simulation and plotting
+- [ ] Make Dot to plotting class independent of the particles itselfs

+## Make adaptative more adaptative
+- [ ] Allow setting a percentile of velocity_diff (as position history) so when it is exceed it triggers the adpatative steps

 ## More functions and init spaces
 - [ ] Add more functions